-Kathryn is a Partner and Head of the Fraud Defence Group.
+Kathryn is a Partner in the Fraud Defence and Business Disputes Group.
 A specialist in civil fraud, Kathryn and her team have been involved in some of the most high profile commercial fraud cases before the Supreme Court in recent times.
 Key to the success of her practice is Kathryn's ability to deliver a truly bespoke service to her clients.
 She understands that being involved in serious litigation will often impact on all aspects of an individual's professional and personal lives, and tailors her advice and support accordingly, often becoming their most trusted advisor.
 Her success is due in large part to her practical and sensible approach and ability to navigate adeptly around extremely complex legal and factual issues.

 Kathryn regularly manages matters spanning multiple jurisdictions and of a highly sensitive nature.
 She is familiar with managing teams of international lawyers and other professionals and is never fazed by the size of the opposition.
 She is used to offering comprehensive strategic advice to anyone facing a civil claim while simultaneously being investigated by prosecution agencies, employers, the Inland Revenue and both UK and foreign regulators.
 She is praised by Chambers & Partners for her ability to provide "experienced guidance in hugely complex matters combined with a fine tactical overview".
 Kathryn is a director of the Fraud’s Women’s Network (FWN), a co-founder of the Firm’s Criminal Law Panel and is often called upon to act as a supervising solicitor.